-To accommodate the needs of the EAHCP's expanded water quality monitoring program, significant resources are required.
+To accommodate the needs of the EAHCP's expanded water quality monitoring program, a significant number of resources are required.
 These resources, including sampling equipment, safety gear, trained staff, and sampling schedules, are all key components to the program.
-Additionally, development of sampling strategies and planning of each sampling event are required to ensure that resources are used efficiently and collection is completed within the scheduled time frame.
-The strategies also must account for the unpredictable nature of storm events.
-Below is a short synopsis of events and tasks undertaken to accomplish the necessary tasks for the EAHCP sampling program.
+Additionally, the development of sampling strategies and planning of each sampling event are required to ensure that resources are used efficiently and that collection is completed within the scheduled time frame.
+The strategies must account for the unpredictable nature of storm events.
+Below is a short synopsis of events and tasks undertaken to accomplish the necessary logistics for the EAHCP sampling program.